alexlafroscia/____apollo-watch-query-subscription-bug/README.md

 - Updates the state of the cached data
 - Performs `writeQuery` to update the state of the `watchQuery`

+## A work-around

+Calling `queryManager.broadcastQueries()` manually an additional time solves the problem (likely because whatever is going on under the hood that creates this off-by-one behavior is offset by broadcasting the new state an additional time).

+This can be simulated in the demonstration by checking the the checkbox below the `Create New Post` button.

 ## The setup under-the-hood

 - We use `ember-apollo-client` to provide the Apollo experience in our application.
 However, we bipass the library when using `watchQuery`, `readQuery` and `writeQuery` and instead do directly to the underlying Apollo client instance